Dodowingster/Project-Paleo-Maiden/character_designs/fukuiraptor/Kitadani Fukuira profile.md

 ## Profile/Background

-Kitadani Fukui is an intense, honorable, and deeply disciplined Paleo Maiden.
+Kitadani Fukuira is an intense, honorable, and deeply disciplined Paleo Maiden.
 While not officially affiliated with a specific league's philosophy (she considers herself a student of the **Bushidō** tradition).

 Her life is dedicated to the pursuit of the **Flawless Draw**—a single, instantaneous strike that ends the fight decisively and cleanly.
 She is not a cold fighter, but her extreme focus on **P-Magic Purity** often makes her appear cold and intimidating to those around her, as she radiates an aura of unwavering resolve.
 Her true goal is to prove that **mastery and honor** always surpass brute force and luck.